For More Information, Please Call Us Now! 317-640-9725

 • Perform finger stick blood glucose testing per facility policy and procedure

-Report and document insulin administration, observation and concerns
+Report and document insulin administration, observation, and concerns

-A Qualified Medication Aide Interested in having the Insulin Administration Subtype Certification must meet the following requirements from Indiana State Department of Health
+A Qualified Medication Aide Interested in having the Insulin Administration Subtype Certification must meet the following requirements from the Indiana State Department of Health

 MUST BE A QMA,